SHA 256 vs SHA 512: Key Encryption Algorithms Differences Explained!

 The function of the secure socket layer is to ensure data integrity while in transit.
 When the certificate authority issues a code signing certificate to a user or organization, the certificate is hashed and digitally signed.

-On the receiving side, the digital signature will be verified, and the hash function will be used to re-hash the certificate back.
+The digital signature will be verified on the receiving side, and the hash function will be used to re-hash the certificate.
 If there is any tampering, the incorrect hash will prove it, and the certificate will be deemed invalid.

-This is an overview of the working of hashing in SSL.
+This is an overview of how hashing works in SSL.

 What is SHA 256?

 There are two families of hash functions, SHA-1 and SHA-2.
 The SHA 256 belongs to the SHA-2 family of hashes.
-SHA-1 is a cryptographic hash function that was designed around 1995 and was disapproved for cryptographic usage after 2010.
+SHA-1 is a cryptographic hash function designed around 1995 and disapproved for cryptographic usage after 2010.

 Note: SHA-1 was disapproved after a collision attack was discovered by Google and CWI Amsterdam in 2017.